kovidgoyal/kitty/docs/shell-integration.rst

 You can add further key and mouse bindings to browse the output of commands easily.
-For example to select the output of a command by right clicking the mouse on the output, define the following in file:`kitty.conf`:
+For example to select the output of a command by right clicking the mouse on the output, define the following in :file:`kitty.conf`:

 .. code:: conf